xke/SimpleReactDrawerNavigationExample/README.md

 # Simple React Drawer Navigation Example

-My simple example to show how to structure a React Native app with createDrawerNavigator and createStackNavigator (from reactnavigation.org).
+My simple example to show how to structure a React Native app with createDrawerNavigator and createStackNavigator (from <a href="https://github.com/react-navigation/react-navigation">react-navigation</a>).

 App walkthrough: